-Country Significant Steps Towards to AI Legislation Canada The Pan-Canadian Artificial Intelligence Strategy was declared Canadian government, comprising of funding for AI resear development, the cultivation of AI expertise, and the formation o and legal structures for AI.
-China China set a goal in 2017 to establish itself as a global leader in the artificial intelligence by 2030.
-Since then, China has formu comprehensive strategy for AI that involves investing in resea development, creating industry standards, and promoting the use government and commercial sectors.
-Japanese The Japanese government introduced the Society 5.0 initiative objective of fostering the growth of AI and other emerging techno establish a society that is more centered on human needs.
-South Korea South Korea announced a plan in 2020 to invest \$1 billion in AI I and development with a specific focus on healthcare, smart cit other related applications by 2025.
-United States The United States has not yet enacted comprehensive federal leg on AI, but several bills related to AI have been introduced in the Stated Congress.
-In addition, several states have passed laws re the use of AI in government and commercial applications (see, Alg Accountability Act, National AI Initiative Act, Automated Decision Accountability Act, Consumer Privacy Act, Fair Credit Reporting Act)
+Country Significant Steps Towards to AI Legislation Canada The Pan-Canadian Artificial Intelligence Strategy was declared by the Canadian government, comprising of funding for AI research and development, the cultivation of AI expertise, and the formation of ethical and legal structures for AI.
+China China set a goal in 2017 to establish itself as a global leader in the field of artificial intelligence by 2030.
+Since then, China has formulated a comprehensive strategy for AI that involves investing in research and development, creating industry standards, and promoting the use of AI in government and commercial sectors.
+Japanese The Japanese government introduced the Society 5.0 initiative with the objective of fostering the growth of AI and other emerging technologies to establish a society that is more centered on human needs.
+South Korea South Korea announced a plan in 2020 to invest \$1 billion in AI research and development with a specific focus on healthcare, smart cities, and other related applications by 2025.
+United States The United States has not yet enacted comprehensive federal legislation on AI, but several bills related to AI have been introduced in the United Stated Congress.
+In addition, several states have passed laws related to the use of AI in government and commercial applications (see, Algorithmic Accountability Act, National AI Initiative Act, Automated Decision Systems Accountability Act, Consumer Privacy Act, Fair Credit Reporting Act).